ArrayBolt3/kforge/README.md

 * KDE Neon Developer Edition has been rebased onto Ubuntu 22.04, which uses a newer version of GCC.
 It is no longer necessary to set the GCC version when running compilation commands.
 * There's finally an updated KForge appliance!
 Between a bunch of work and a problem with my Internet, I've not updated this in a while, but it's finally happened.
 Thanks for your patience!
+* There is a bug in KForgePlasmaSetup.sh - libkscreen must be built before kscreen can be built, however the code doesn't necessarily make this happen.
+Please use "./buildMod libkscreen" before attempting to use "./buildAll" to avoid this problem.

 ## Getting KForge